alpha2262/carbegone/planning/planning.md

 * flexbox
 * create testing suites?
 * add toggles for routing options
+* change colors for each route

+Thursday:
 * get directions in view using DirectionsStep and DirectionsRenderer
-* change colors for each route
+* add time and distance
 * remove bike map overlay

-Thursday:

 Friday:
 * add IP detection